Skip to content

 • Silicone sealant

-Write out all of the materials you’ll need, price out each item individually, and add them up to get your total materials cost.
+Write out your materials list, price each item individually, and add them up to get your total materials cost.

 It takes more than just materials and labor to keep your business running smoothly.
 These additional expenses are called overhead costs, and may include: